• Skip to main content

 • A group of people standing together hold a paper that spells out Top 20 in WA

-HSS recognised in OAG's Top 20 Best Practice Entities 18 July 2025 We’re proud to share that HSS has been named one of the Top 20 Best Practice Large Entities in the Office of the Auditor General’s (OAG) 2025 State Audit Results Report!
-This recognition reflects our outstanding performance in financial reporting and controls for the 2023–24 financial year.
-Out of over 140 State Government entities audited, HSS stood out for our excellence in: Timely preparat...
+HSS recognised in OAG's Top 20 Best Practice Entities 18 July 2025 This recognition reflects our outstanding performance in financial reporting and controls for the 2023–24 financial year.

 • Person standing with one hand in pocket

-HSS welcomes our new Chief Executive 30 June 2025 We are pleased to announce the appointment of Giles Nunis as its new Chief Executive Officer.
-Mr. Nunis brings a wealth of experience and a deep understanding of the health and technology sectors, which he has demonstrated on the HSS Board over the past 18 months.
-His appointment marks a significant step forward in HSS’s mission to deliver innovative, efficient, and digitally enabled support servi...
+HSS welcomes our new Chief Executive 30 June 2025 Mr. Nunis brings a wealth of experience and a deep understanding of the health and technology sectors.
+His appointment marks a significant step forward in HSS’s mission to deliver innovative, efficient, and digitally enabled support services to Western Australia’s public health system.

 More News